emengjzs/dacon/README.md

 * * *

 ### Usage
-Take a breif view by an example. create a file named **dataContext.json** and input:
+Take a breif view of the lib by an example.
+Create a file named **dataContext.json** and input:
 ```json
 {
   "app": {